HOPLAB-LBP/fMRI-task-template/README.md

 Write your list of stimuli in a file called `list_of_stimuli.tsv`, to be placed in the `src` folder.
 This file should contain _at least_ one column with header name `stimuli`.
 All other columns are optional, will be read as extra information and stored in the list of trials output file (see below for an example, with two extra variables `category` and `setting`).

 ```
 stimuli	                            category	    setting
 ./src/stimuli/animal_sheep.jpg	    animal	        outside
 ./src/stimuli/animal_zebra.jpg	    animal	        outside
 ./src/stimuli/food_banana.jpg	    food	        inside
 ./src/stimuli/food_cake.jpg	        food	        inside
 ./src/stimuli/food_pizza.jpg	    food	        inside
 ./src/stimuli/object_camera.jpg	    objects	        inside
 ./src/stimuli/object_phone.jpg	    objects	        inside
 ```

 Your list of trials will be build from the list of stimuli provided in the `stimuli` column of your `list_of_stimuli.tsv` file.
 Here is how the script will proceed:

 1. Based on the length of your stimuli column and the number of repetitions (`numRepetitions`), a total number of trials is calculated (stimuli list length * number of repetitions).
+The list of stimuli is duplicated to match this length.
-2. Based on the number of runs
+2. Based on the number of runs, each entry in the list of stimuli gets assigned a run number, considering evenly long runs and starting from 1.

 There are two possible ways of writing this list:

-1. Provide a **full stimuli list**

-in the trial loop

-any other column will be read as an extra variable in the trial list structure
+1. Provide a **full stimuli list**, with one line for each trial of *the whole* experiment, and set the number of repetitions to 1.
+This is the way to go if you want to control exactly the whole sequence of action.
+2. Provide a **partial stimuli list**, with one line for each trial of *one/several run(s)* of the experiment, but not for the whole experiment.
+In this case, set the number of repetitions to >1.
+This is the way to go if you are repeating the same set of stimuli several times across the experiment.

 ![trial_list](./src/readme_files/trial_list.png)

-### Here, explanations about the randomisation.
+### Trial randomization

+You can ask the script to randomize your trials by playing with the `stimRandomization` parameter.

+- Comment out the `stimRandomization` parameter in your parameters file if you don't need any randomization from your list of stimuli.
+- Set the `stimRandomization` parameter to _'run'_ to randomize your trials within each run.
+- Set the `stimRandomization` parameter to _'all'_ to randomize your trials across all runs.

 ![trial_randomization](./src/readme_files/trial_randomization.png)

-### Here explanations about fixation trials
+### Fixation trials

-fixation events: explain how writing 'fixation' instead of an image file name will make a fixation trial
+You can introduce fixation events in your task by replacing image file names in your list of stimuli by the word _fixation_.
+The script will read those differently and show a fixation instead of showing a stimulus for these trials.

 ![fixation_trials](./src/readme_files/fixation_trials.png)